microsoft/vscode-extension-samples/configuration-sample/README.md

 - Open a different file.
 No message is shown.
 - Run the command `Configure empty last line for current file`
 - Value in User settings is updated.
 Message is shown now
-- Run the command `Configure empty last line for files` and provide abosoulte path of another file
+- Run the command `Configure empty last line for files` and provide absolute path of another file
 - Value should be updated in User Settings

 ### Testing Language Specific configuration